MalayaSociety/the-product-3dadf/content/pages/pricing.md

     title: FAQ
     grid_items:
       - title: Can I use multiple languages?
-        content: |-
+        content: |
-          App Land currently supports English, Spanish, German and French.
-Other languages are on the roadmap and should be rolled out by the end of the year.
+          Our app will support English, Spanish, German and French.
+Other languages are on the roadmap and should be rolled out soon.
       - title: Do you support native iPhone apps?
         content: |-
           Absolutely.
 Both native iOS and Android apps are supported and work